x

 Central Ohio Transit Authority — Levy to expand transit

-If passed, the $8 billion levy would increase the local sales tax in Columbus from 7.5% to 8%, increasing COTA's overall share from 0.5% to 1%.
+The $8 billion levy will increase the local sales tax in Columbus from 7.5% to 8%, increasing COTA's overall share from 0.5% to 1%.
 That money will generate public funding for the LinkUS initiative.
 Officials say this would increase COTA services by 45%.

 The new services would include five "bus rapid transit" systems stretching across areas like West Broad Street, East Main Street and the northwest corridor.
 Additionally, the levy creates room for 14 new bus lines and the construction of sidewalks and biking trails.
 You can read more about the levy here.